September 27, 8:30am - 10:00am CEST. Hosted at Fjord

 About the speaker

-Anne Seubert, born 28.2.1979 in Lörrach in the Black Forest, is an author, photographer, cultural scientist and consultant.
+Anne Seubert, who will give her lecture in German, was born 1979 in Lörrach in the Black Forest, is an author, photographer, cultural scientist and consultant.
 After working in Portugal, Switzerland and France, the studied cultural scientist now lives in Berlin.
 As a management consultant and experience designer, she focuses primarily on actors in urban space who are in search of relevance and resonance, for whom she conceives, curates and moderates.
 What her bread-and-butter profession leaves behind in terms of time, she uses for poetic thinking, motif searches and loves collaborations with other artists, disciplines and actors.

 Monotype offers a wide range of typefaces, tools, and technologies that help users and OEMs bring type to life.
 The ultimate goal of Monotype products and services is to ensure that clients can use type to the fullest, preserving its high quality and aesthetic value on screen, paper and Web.